HL7/fhir-specialty-rx/input/pages/index.md

 This guide addresses the exchange of information to support specialty medication fulfillment functions, including:

 - medication dispensing and billing
-- specialty enrollment for programs or services
+- specialty enrollment for programs or services, including the gathering of consent
 - facilitation of clinical care management, education, and training.

 The guide does not address transmission of the original prescription from the prescriber to dispensing pharmacy, which is typically accomplished in the US using the NewRx message defined in the NCPDP SCRIPT standard.